 About Dr Mathew Leighton-Daly

-Dr Mathew Leighton-Daly is a highly skilled and experienced lawyer and consultant practising in the areas of corporate, commercial and taxation law.
+Dr Mathew Leighton-Daly is a highly skilled and experienced lawyer, consultant and academic practising in the areas of corporate, commercial and taxation law.
 He specialises in business risk (especially asset planning and compliance/regulatory risk).
 In addition to traditional legal services (advice and representation), Mathew consults to law, accounting and other professional services firms, businesses and individuals directly.

 Mathew’s skills have been developed via the rare combination of ongoing legal scholarship, extensive professional experience and a diverse range of consultancies.